 What will happen if we don't act on climate change?

 Extreme weather events like droughts will become more frequent and unpredictable.
 Society's infrastructure is built around our current climate, but will increasingly be tested and found wanting.
 If the Gulf Stream slows down, much of north-west Europe will become uninhabitable in winter.
 What happens when whole regions become uninhabitable?
 How do you relocate an entire city because it now sits on a flood plane?
 As resources become stretched, what will happen to our compassion for one another?
 We've had war for oil, are you ready for war for water?

 What if it's a big hoax and we create a better world for nothing?

 A low-carbon economy will deliver many benefits beyond cutting our greenhouse gases, such reduced fuel poverty, cleaner air, thousands of jobs, and improved health - not to mention safeguarding the planet's extraordinary and diverse wildlife.
 Read the full FAQ document below for more examples!

 What does agriculture have to do with climate change?

 Farming is responsible for almost 25% of Scotland's greenhouse gas emissions.
 A key way to cut the powerful ghg nitrous oxide is for all farmers to use nitrogen fertiliser more efficiently - which would also save them money.
-A Nitrogen Budget for Scotland would encourage a more efficient use of fertiliser, save farmers money, and improve the countryside for wildlife.
+A Nitrogen Balance Sheet for Scotland would encourage a more efficient use of fertiliser, save farmers money, and improve the countryside for wildlife.
 Sustainable farming can also help us in other ways, providing more wildlife, better health, clean rivers and seas, and more accessible food.

 Why are we focusing on energy efficiency?